thecatfix/thoughtdumpster/git_nightmare_workflow.md

 I created rough_draft (aka "dev" in nerdspeak). rough_draft took the readme.md file that I had in main and let me make edits.

 Then i made what is called a commit.
 Is that a commitment to something?
-WTF does it mean?
+What does it mean?
 I am committing the file to some higher source or is this using the word commit like boyfriend / girlfriend speak.
+(now i am going to make changes on the web UI)
 Then I publish from my desktop tot Github webpage.

 So I made the commitment and I am done right......WRONG